aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 - `AMBER` is a group consisting of the groups `AMBER_SPINES` and `AMBER_LEAVES`

-This naming convention makes it possible to extend anything easily, but as always, this can be changed based on your preferences.
+This naming convention makes it possible to extend anything easily, but as always, you can change this based on your preferences.
 Just ensure that the names of all groups and hosts are unique.

 ### Content of the inventory.yml file

 This section describes the entire `ansible-avd-examples/media/inventory.yml` file used to represent the above topology.

-It is important that the hostnames specified in the inventory exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the switches directly.
+The hostnames specified in the inventory must exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the switches directly.
 A successful ping from the Ansible host to each inventory host verifies name resolution(e.g., `ping amber-spine1`).

 Alternatively, if there is no DNS available, or if devices need to be reached using a fully qualified domain name (FQDN), define `ansible_host` to be an IP address or FQDN for each device - see below for an example: